Donor Family Stories

-Here goes: This holiday drama begins with a negative and shall we say ‘bad’ girl.
-She engages in questionable behaviors and is generally sad.
+The holiday movie quickly introduces us to a negative, ‘bad’ girl named Kate who regularly engages in some questionable behaviors.
 She is disconnected from her family and since a recent heart transplant, she doesn’t quite feel like herself.

-Through many meaningful moments with a young man, the main character becomes more positive and embraces the good within herself.
-Her eyes are opened to her blessings.
-She begins to embrace her second chance at life made possible through the amazing gift of life she received from her heart donor.
+Through many meaningful moments with Tom, a young man she met at her work, Kate becomes more positive and embraces the good within herself.
+Her eyes are opened to her blessings and her second chance at life made possible through the amazing gift of life she received from her heroic heart donor.

-It’s important to know the facts of organ, eye and tissue donation and it means a lot to those closely connected to the experience; like donor families, transplant recipients, living donors and wait list candidates.
-The facts can guide you as you watch TV shows or movies where story lines around donation and transplantation may have been sensationalized.
+While watching movies with a ‘Donate Life’ theme, it’s important to know the facts about organ, eye and tissue donation as they can guide you through sensationalized storylines.
+Getting the story right means a lot to those closely connected to the experience; like donor families, transplant recipients, living donors and wait list candidates.

 Whether you’ve already watched Last Christmas or plan to, we want to know what YOU think.
 Leave a comment or send a message on the Donate Life Colorado Facebook page or Donate Life Wyoming Facebook page.
 Beyond the movie, there are even more ways you can get into the Donate Life giving spirit during the 2020 holiday season.